-Once a window design is completed a full size pattern is printed.
-The pattern is fitted to the window in place to ensure the pattern fills the window correctly and the new stained glass window will work in its final location as each window in the 100-year old Sanctuary is slightly ‘unique’ in size!
-All of the original windows were handcrafted on site during the 1909-1911 construction and may have been updated to the current casement size during window replacements in 1921 (after the destruction of the original windows) or during the subsequent installation of the red and yellow plastic panels of the 1970’s that are now being replaced.
+Once a window design is completed a full-size pattern is printed.
+The pattern is fitted to the window in place to ensure the pattern fills the window correctly and the new stained-glass window will work in its final location as each window in the 100-year-old Sanctuary is slightly ‘unique’ in size!
+All of the original windows were handcrafted on site during the 1909-1910 construction and may have been updated to the current casement size during window replacements in 1921 (after the destruction of the original windows) or during the subsequent installation of the red and yellow plastic panels of the 1970’s, that are now being replaced.

-The next window is at the glass cutting and grinding stage (Fall 2022) and the target installation date is early summer 2023.
+The most recent window was at the glass cutting and grinding stage in the Fall of 2022 and the final installation completed early summer 2023.

-Work on the most recent window, “Children Are A Heritage From The Lord”, involves some of the youngest members of the congregation, what a legacy!
+Work on the most recent window, “Children Are A Heritage From The Lord”, involved some of the youngest members of the congregation, what a legacy!